-There are no new COVID-19 coronavirus cases in New Zealand for the fifth day in a row, the Ministry of Health has confirmed.
+There are no new cases of coronavirus in New Zealand for the fifth day in a row, the Director-General of Health has revealed.

 Dr Ashley Bloomfield made the announcement in a COVID-19 press conference from the Beehive on Wednesday afternoon.

 There are also no new deaths, Dr Bloomfield confirmed.

 The total number of coronavirus cases remains at 1504, a figure made up of 1154 confirmed and 350 probable cases.

 There is one additional recovered case, meaning there are just 21 active COVID-19 cases remaining in New Zealand.

 None of these active cases are receiving hospital-level care, Dr Bloomfield said, following the discharge of a patient who was at Middlemore Hospital.

 On Tuesday, 4279 tests were undertaken, bringing the total number of tests completed to 267,435.